Castleford v Wigan verdict as champions return to winning ways

-Castleford Tigers v Wigan Warriors verdict as champions return to winning ways
+Castleford Tigers v Wigan Warriors verdict as reigning champions return to winning ways

 Castleford opened the scoring through Will Tate, but tries from Jai Field and Adam Keighran gave the Warriors a 12-4 lead at the break.